So What Is Anxiety?

 One of the biggest challenges when treating chronic anxiety is stopping the cycle.
 This involves not just addressing the mind, but addressing our emotions and physical body.
 I generally find a multi-faceted therapeutic approach to chronic anxiety most helpful.
 This sort of approach tends to be more highly effective at achieving long-lasting results.

-But like stress management, anxiety management is all about helping the client or student move off the fear, anxiety, or stress response into a36 relaxed response.
+But like stress management, anxiety management is all about helping the client or student move off the fear, anxiety, or stress response into a relaxed response.
 One of the reasons relaxation therapy is a very helpful and important part of treating and eliminating such disorders.

 The Issues With Breathing Techniques